 01 of 13

-Dicentra spectabilis is popular and has been around forever, but we never tire of it.
-One look at its flower explains why.
-Not only is its heart-shaped bloom fabulous, but it's also one of the best perennials for shade.
+Dicentra spectabilis is popular and has been around forever, but you never get tired at looking at it.
+Not only is its heart-shaped bloom fabulous, but it is also one of the best perennials for shade.
 An added benefit is that it grows just fine in a soil on the acidic side of the pH scale.

 02 of 13

 03 of 13

 The very first acid-loving plants that come to mind for most gardeners are the shrubs in the heath family.
 Azaleas and rhododendrons are the most widely-used of these in North American landscaping.
 Golden Oriole (Rhododendron Golden Oriole) is a nice choice if you're seeking flowers in the yellow-to-orange range.
 Its flower buds are orange, but they open up to be golden-colored blooms.
 Other members of the heath family that look a bit like azaleas and rhododendrons include:

 04 of 13